SYCORAX, opera:

 OTHER BOOKS:

-The Public Is Invited to Dance (a book of scholarship about Gertrude Stein), Stanford University Press, 1989
+The Public Is Invited to Dance: Representation, the Body, and Dialogue in Gertrude Stein (a book of playful scholarship about Gertrude Stein) (Stanford University Press, 1989)

 Gertrude Stein, Writings, Vol. 1 and 2, , The Library of America.
 I co-edited these two Stein volumes with the inimitable Catharine R. Stimpson.